parrt/cs601/projects/doublekey.md

 $ java -cp .:yourcode TerencesTestRig
 ```

 Where ``yourcode`` is a jar or directory that the server builds from your source.
 That invocation will launch my ``TerencesTestRig.main()`` method and I will check the results.
+When testing, I'll use my version of ``DoubleKeyMap`` so do not modify the interface at all!

 Here's an example of how to use the new map interface: